 - upload your acceptance form and payment receipt to the QUT Global Portal.

-When we receive your acceptance of offer form, we'll send you an electronic confirmation of enrolment (eCoE).
-Check that all the information on the eCoE is correct.
-You will need your eCoE to apply for your visa.
+When we receive your acceptance of offer, we'll process it and send you an electronic confirmation of enrolment (eCoE) which you’ll need to apply for your visa.

-It can take up to 8 weeks to be granted your student visa.
-Make sure you apply with enough time to process your visa application.
+It can take up to 8 weeks to be granted your student visa so make sure you apply with enough time to process your visa application.